|If you are a...||You may petition for...|

 - A step-child, as long as the marriage creating the step-relationship occurred before the child turned 18

 - An adopted child if the child was adopted prior to age 16 (one exception is if siblings are adopted, as long as one was under 16, the other could be older than 16 but younger than 18), AND the adopted child has resided in the legal and physical custody of the adoptive parent for 2 years prior to filing (the legal and physical custody do not have to be the same time period, but each must be met for 2 years) NOTE: Most adoption-based immigration occurs through the orphan intercountry or Hague processes.
 Normally, you would only use the Form I-130 process if your child did not meet the definition of orphan.
-See the “Adoption” link to the right for more information.
+See the “Adoption” page for more information.

 Check the Status of Your Visa Petition